 Publications: A description of the Persian monarchy now beinge.
 L. 1634, new ed.
 Some Yeares Travels in divers parts of Asia and Afrique.
-L. 1638, and many edd., Dutch tr.
+5+225+7 p.
+L. 1638 (with many additions taken from de Laet), and many edd., Dutch tr.
 1658, French 1663.

-Sources: *R.H.
+Sources: *R.W.
+Ferrier, “The First English Guide Book to Persia: A Description of the Persian Monarchy [by T.H.]”, Iran 15, 1977, 75–88; *R.W.
+Ferrier, Encyclop.
+Iranica 12:3, 2003, 229f. (online 2012); *R.H.
 Fritze, Oxford D.N.B.; Oaten 1909, 169f.; J.M.R[igg], D.N.B.
 26, 1891, 215-217; Wikipedia with portrait.